 9Marks says “biblical theology” is one of the marks of a healthy church.
 What’s meant by “biblical theology”?

-- Sound doctrine.
+First, sound doctrine.
 The term can mean what the average person would think it means: theology that is biblical, or theology that accurately reflects what God has revealed of himself in his Word.
 Church leaders are often tempted to teach what’s popular, what won’t offend, and what people’s “itching ears want to hear.”
 They’re tempted to do things for tradition’s sake.
 A healthy church, however, places a premium on sound doctrine.

-- A way of interpreting the Bible.
+Second, a way of interpreting the Bible.
 But the term “biblical theology” also has a second, more technical meaning.
 It describes a “hermeneutical discipline” (or way of interpreting the Bible).
 Specifically, it’s a discipline that attempts to trace the Bible’s one main storyline through all of the Bible’s different books and genres.
 Biblical theology in this sense looks at

-- how certain themes develop throughout all of Scripture,
+how certain themes develop throughout all of Scripture

-- and how all of Scripture, in one way or another, points to the saving work of Jesus Christ.
+how all of Scripture, in one way or another, points to the saving work of Jesus Christ.

 Find more great resources for church health from Mark Dever and 9Marks Ministries at www.9marks.org